16BCS080/mysite/README.md

 # mysite
 needs:python,django module
+   >>pip install django
 step to run the website:
 step 1:
     clone the repository  to c:\python\scripts\*****
-    open cmd and run go to mysite path
+    open cmd and go to mysite path
     >>>cd c:python\scripts\mysite
     >>>python manage.py runsever
-    there the local host address is there copy  it open the browser and
+    here the local host address is there copy  it open the browser and
-    >>>paste the local host address there and click enter
+    >>>paste the local host address and click enter

-###create the userlogin in site that
+###create the userlogin and add products in site that
    open cmd
    >>>cd c:/python/scripts/mysie
    >>>python  manage.py createsuperuser